Public Adjuster Broward

 Thieves and vandals can strike at any time in Broward.
 Even having surveillance cameras set up outside won’t guarantee anything.
 If your home or building has incurred damage or property has been stolen, call the police first to file a report.
 Then contact ProFloridian Claims Consultants and ask for a public adjuster to represent you.
 We will proceed from there and file a theft/vandalism damage claim after we’ve inspected the damage personally.

-What percentage does a Broward insurance adjuster get?
+What percentage does an insurance adjuster get?

 An insurance adjuster will typically charge a commission anywhere from 10% to 20% of the final claim settlement amount.
 Of course, fees vary across cities and states, but expect a 10% to 20% commission to be charged.
 So, for example, if the value of your insurance claim is around $25,000, your insurance adjuster will charge 20% of this amount, or $5,000.